 According to the Livestock Conservancy, before World War there were 60 different breeds of chickens being raised in the U.S. Now there are only five being raised commercially!
 That’s a huge decline!
 I believe that the future of genetic diversity for rare breeds is critical and the more people that can raise these breeds the better!

 Heritage chickens often are better all around birds for the casual homesteader.
 They may not be the top layer in your flock, but they can be the egg you can count on, provide meat for the table, or even be the chicken that becomes your friend.
-Rare breeds can be more efficient at foraging their own foods to save on feed costs, or more sturdy in weather extremes such as cold or hot areas.
+Rare chicken breeds can be more efficient at foraging their own foods to save on feed costs, or more sturdy in weather extremes such as cold or hot areas.
 They can also be more disease resistant, which has become a big issue for some areas.

 Many of these heritage and rare birds are sorted into lists according to their conservation status.
 The Livestock Conservancy counts registered breeding stock for the breeds each year and publishes a list.
 The most endangered breeds are critical, with less than 500 breeding birds and an estimated population in the world of less than 1,000!
 Next is threatened, with fewer than 1,000 breeding birds and an estimated total population of 5,000.
 The watch list is for birds with fewer than 5,000 breeding birds and a total population of less than 10,000.
 Recovering breeds used to be on the lists, but since then have increased their numbers.
 While small homesteaders may not be able to keep breeding flocks, we CAN increase the total number of the breed by keeping them for meat, eggs, and entertainment.

-Best Breeds for Backyard Homesteaders
+Best Rare Chicken Breeds for Backyard Homesteaders

 starting to decline again on the watch list, so go do your part!
 Dominiques are good foragers and like to free range, but they will do okay in a pen if necessary.
 They do go broody, but are still good layers.
 They are also very friendly and calm.
 Our Dominique always comes out to say hello when I go to feed them in the morning.
 The Dominiques have a small rose comb, which helps them be more resistant to frostbite.
 However, they also can adapt to hot and humid climates.

 They are on the threatened list, which means they need your help!
+Buckeyes are currently on the watch list, which means their breed is recovering!
 Buckeyes are not the showiest of birds, as they are a reddish brown.
 They are good layers, but still have meaty thighs and breasts.
 They are very friendly.
 Our hen “Bucky” thinks she’s part of the family and often tries to come into the house.
 She has absolutely no fear of us and just walks right up looking for treats!
 They are good foragers, but can also be kept in smaller areas.
 They aren’t likely to feather pick in close quarters, unlike other breeds.
 Buckeyes are very cold hardy.

-Fun Breeds For Special Circumstances
+Ultra Rare Chicken Breeds For Special Circumstances

 Chickens don’t have to be all work and no fun!
 Here are 3 more rare chicken breeds that can be the best choice for some situations or are just plain fun to have around!

 Andalusians are good for warmer climates.
 While I love our beautiful slate blue Andalusian, and she’s one of our best layers, our Pacific Northwest winters are too cold for her.
 She spends a lot of time in the goat shed keeping warm, instead of running around and hopping fences like she does in the summer.
 Andalusians are good layers of white eggs even in winter, but they are very active and need a lot of space.

 They are on the watch list.
+Cochins are now considered recovering.
+Wohoo!
 They are cold hardy, calm tempered, and do well free ranging or in a smaller space.
 This is not a bird that will hop your fence and destroy your garden.
 (Unlike SOME birds.
 Candi, I’m looking at you.)
 If you like to hatch out your own chicks a Cochin can still earn her keep.
 They frequently go broody and they are good mothers and are frequently used as foster mothers.

 Brahmas can be a fun addition to a backyard flock because of the multitude of colors they come in, as well as their feathered feet.
 They do okay in hot areas, and superbly in cold.
 They are the largest chicken breed, and raised for meat.
 If you aren’t raising meat birds they aren’t the best all around layers.
 They do lay during winter.

-Other Rare Breeds
+Other Chicken Breeds